haibuihoang/higrads/README.md

 h_newframe(3,3)
 ```

-Means that you define a box with w=5 inches, h=2 inches.
+Means that you define a box with w=3 and h=3 inches.
 After using that function, every grads display commands will be bound in the plotting area of that box.
 To create a new box, you can simple call ```h_newframe``` again (with same or different parameters).

 What about margin?
 Well, all margins tooks the default values of 0.5 inches.
 To manage the margin of the frame, you use the function ```h_setmargin(top,right,bottom,left)``` *before* ```h_newframe```.
 (Remember the first is the top, then run clockwise direction, similar to CSS margin).
 For example:
 ```